KasperskyLab/hrtng/doc/refactoring.md

 >📝 **Note:** "Whole words only" mode suddenly means underline symbol ('_') as the word divider.
 The only ISO basic Latin alphabet letters and numbers belong to word characters set.

 Press *"OK"* button to apply changes.
 Check "Output window" to see if something went wrong.
-All renaming may be undone with "Ctrl-Z" hotkey since IDA 7.7
+All renaming (except MSIGs) may be undone with "Ctrl-Z" hotkey since IDA 7.7